-We plan to rely on third parties to conduct certain elements of our production and distribution and to perform other tasks for us.
-If these third parties do not successfully carry out their contractual duties, meet expected deadlines or comply with regulatory requirements, we may not be successful in commercializing our products.
+We rely on third parties to conduct certain elements of our production and distribution and to perform other tasks for us.
+Such third parties owe us receivables on an ongoing basis.
+If these third parties do not successfully carry out their contractual duties towards us or towards other third parties, or if they do not meet expected deadlines or comply with regulatory requirements, we may not be successful in commercializing our products, and our own financial condition could be harmed.

-We plan to rely upon third-party vendors for our ongoing services including the manufacturing of our products.
-We also plan to rely on third-party distributors, including pharmaceutical distributors and other courier services, and may in the future rely on other third parties, to distribute our products.
-These vendors will not be our employees and we will control only certain aspects of their activities.
+We rely upon third-party vendors for our ongoing services including the manufacturing of our products.
+We also rely on third-party distributors, including pharmaceutical distributors and other courier services, and rely on other third parties, to distribute our products.
+These vendors are not our employees and we control only certain aspects of their activities.
 However, we may be responsible for ensuring that their services are performed in accordance with the applicable protocol, or in accordance with legal, regulatory and scientific standards, including, for manufacturers, the relevant GMP standards.
 Our reliance on these vendors may not relieve us of our responsibilities under applicable regulations, and if our vendors fail to meet these standards, we may suffer adverse consequences, including liability resulting from litigation, damage to our brand and reputation, or other harms to our business.